 After all the hard work of getting the report publication-ready, it might seem that seeing the report actually published would be the most satisfying moment of the work.
 In reality, the most satisfying and – I would even say, exciting – moment came somewhat later, when I had an opportunity to work with Anna to take the recommendations from the evaluation report and apply them to planning of the next iteration of the Child sexual abuse Practice Leads programme.
 For example, we decided to re-design the registration form for agencies, and to create a new form to be completed by participants and their line managers, with the aim that both these documents would help to ensure a clearer shared understanding from the outset of the programme aims and its potential impact.

 Evaluators rarely get to see their work being used so it was rather wonderful to have the chance to ‘round the evaluation circle’ and take the learning from one programme into the design of the next one.

-As we look to the future development of the CSA Practice Leads Programme, we will consider how to best support CSA Practice Leads to continue disseminating their learning and how to assess the longer-term impact the programme has on local authorities’ response to concerns of CSA.
+As we look to the future development of the Child sexual abuse Practice Leads Programme, we will consider how to best support Practice Leads to continue disseminating their learning and how to assess the longer-term impact the programme has on local authorities’ response to concerns of child sexual abuse.